Mortgage Refinancing Decision – How to

 Saving money drove our mortgage refinancing decision, which is, but one from a myriad of reasons for refinancing.
-Some common causes are:
+Some common ones are:

 Mortgage refinancing for saving money is hard to quantify given the number of variables involved.
 The mortgage industry has a Rolodex of guidelines to help arrive at the mortgage refinancing decision, which is counterproductive for the most part: